kant2002/kant2002.github.io/_posts/2025-12-16-bureaucratic-analysis-twillio-microservices.md

 # Conclusions

 Obviously there are no conclusions, since I am making guesses.
 Take a look at these snippets purely from an organizational perspective and tell me where I'm wrong.
 Obviously I may be wrong somewhere.

+But if any, I want to press two problems

+- When we speak about software architecture, we don't speak about what kind of business it is.
+Not brand, but what staff size, what industry, how important that system to business.
+- Also when we made technical decisions, money should be always on the table.
+You cannot be engineer without calculating money in my opinion.

+All of that is not super trade secrets, business people speak about it all the time.
+You obviously should not go into details, but anything better then current "it depends" mindset.